unboundsecurity/unbound-integration/code-signing/windows-office/README.md

 The script input files are located in `files_to_sign` directory and the signed output is saved in `signed_files` directory.

-1. `init.bat` - initializes environment by importing pre-made key, cert and CA into UKC
+1. `init.bat` - initializes the environment by importing pre-made key, cert and CA into UKC

 2. `01-sign_exe.bat` - sign windows executables and DLLs.
-To verify signature

-3. `02-sign_powershell_script.bat` - sign Power Shell scripts
+3. `02-sign_powershell_script.bat` - sign PowerShell scripts.

-	*signatures generated in 1 and 2 can be verified by right clicking on the appropriate output file in signed_files dir -> properties -> digital signarues
+	*Signatures generated in 1 and 2 can be verified by right-clicking on the appropriate output file in signed_files dir -> properties -> digital signatures*

-4. `03-sign_ms_office_macros_docs.bat` - sign and verify Microsoft Office macros contained withing MS Word and Excel files
+4. `03-sign_ms_office_macros_docs.bat` - sign and verify Microsoft Office macros contained within MS Word and Excel files

-5. `04-sign_large_number_of_macros.bat` - sign MS Word document macros in loop for performance testing
+5. `04-sign_large_number_of_macros.bat` - sign MS Word document macros in a loop for performance testing

-6. `05-sign_ms_office_macros_docs_V3.bat` - sign and verify Microsoft Office macros contained withing MS Word and Excel files (V3 Secure signature).
-The signer used in this example allows sighning with a specific UKC user.
+6. `05-sign_ms_office_macros_docs_V3.bat` - sign and verify macros contained within Microsoft Word and Excel files (V3 Secure signature).
+The signer used in this example allows signing with a specific UKC user.

 ## Sign a VBA macro in MS office document manually inside MS office programs